-The IBM Director Server Plus Pack CD is offered for purchase at an additional fee.
+The IBM Director Server Plus Pack CD is offered without charge to customers using IBM Director 3.1 or 3.1.1; other customers can purchase it for an additional fee.
 For more information, contact your IBM marketing representative.

 Unless otherwise noted, the extensions work with all currently offered xSeries servers.